ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `:set paste` - enables paste mode which disables all automatic formatting.
 Highly useful when pasting some preformatted piece of code.
 * `:set nopaste` - disables paste mode
+* `:set ft=javascript` - set the filetype of current file to "javascript"
 * `:!date` - run `date` command in your shell and print the output
 * `:read !date` - run `date` command in your shell and paste the output in editor
 * `:read !curl --silent http://example.com/file.txt` - download a file via **curl** and paste it's content in editor